peopleware/openapi/resource/relations.md

 With dependent updates, we refer to the fact that the update of an entity (or relation) triggers not only an update of the search record for that entity (or relation), but also for all search records that use information of that entity (or relation) either in the search fields `exact` and `fuzzy`, or in the `content` field.
-In this section, we describe how these updates can be triggered.
+In this section, we describe how these updates can be processed.

 #### Trigger dependents in the backend services